My Favorite Scones

 Assemble the Rolls

-1. When the dough has risen, punch it down and turn out onto a lightly floured surface.
+1. When dough has risen, punch it down and turn out onto a lightly floured surface.
 Knead for about a minute, then roll into a large rectangle, about 10x20inch / 25x50cm.

 Make the Glaze